 The strength of our application comes from utilizing database technology to store and aggregate the sequence mining results and present them to the end user in a very short time.
 While running sequence mining on-the-fly for large datasets is generally regarded as practically impossible, in this paper we introduce an unprecedented analysis technique in the next sub-section to do just that.
 Our methodology can be considered as a new way to perform a mine and explore approach, i.e. mine the partial data now and then aggregate the results to mine larger data later.

-3.4 An Innovative Way of Scaling up Sequence Mining Algorithms
+1.3.4 Scaling up Sequence Mining Algorithms: Application of webSPADE